Miami Seaquarium: History

+In March 2024, Miami-Dade County sent a lease termination notice to The Dolphin Company, giving the Seaquarium's owner until April 21 to vacate the premises.
+In the notice, Mayor Daniella Levine Cava cited a "long and troubling history of violations."
+As of 25 June 2024, the Dolphin Company, operator of the Seaquarium, was fighting the eviction.

+On March 31, 2025, The Dolphin Company filed for Chapter 11 bankruptcy protection to deal with its debt and financial challenges.
+On September 16, 2025, Bimimi, a 26-year old dolphin, died from what The Dolphin Company stated was chronic illness.
+Her mother, Nosey, had performed as the Miami Dolphins's mascot, Snowflake, in the 1994 Jim Carrey film Ace Ventura: Pet Detective.

+On September 26, 2025, Miami Dade County and the Dolphin Company announced an agreement that would lease the Miami Seaquarium site to the South Florida development firm, Terra Group.
+Terra Group outlined its intentions to close the facility permanently in favor of an marina and a new aquarium without marine mammals and modern zoological accreditation.
+The facility will close its doors over the weekend of October 11th, 2025.

-Lolita the Killer Whale
+Lolita the Orca

-One of the Miami Seaquarium's attractions is Lolita, the second oldest orca in captivity after Corky at SeaWorld San Diego.
-She is currently the park's only orca.
+One of the Miami Seaquarium's attractions was Lolita, who, at the time of her death in 2023, was the second oldest orca in captivity after Corky at SeaWorld San Diego.
+She was the park's last captive orca.
 Lolita was captured on August 8, 1970 during the Penn Cove capture in Puget Sound, Washington state.
 She arrived at the Miami Seaquarium on September 24, 1970, where she joined the park's first orca, Hugo.
-Hugo died in 1980 after injuring himself along the walls of the tank where Lolita still swims.
-Animal rights activists have long argued that the tank doesn't meet federal minimum requirements under the Animal Welfare Act, and the USDA has recently made statements in support of the activists' argument.
+Hugo died in 1980 after injuring himself along the walls of the tank.
+Animal rights activists argued that the tank didn't meet federal minimum requirements under the Animal Welfare Act, and the USDA made statements in 2017 supporting the activists' argument.

 On January 24, 2014 the National Marine Fisheries Service proposed amending the Endangered Species Act to remove the exception that did not include Lolita as part of the ESA-listed Southern resident orcas that live in Washington and British Columbia waters.
-Activists, who proposed such an action to the NMFS in 2013, are hopeful that this might lead to a healthy retirement in a seapen and possibly an eventual release and reuniting with her pod which is believed by some to include her mother.
+Activists, who proposed such an action to the NMFS in 2013, were hopeful that this might lead to a healthy retirement in a seapen and possibly an eventual release and reuniting with her pod which is believed by some to include her mother.